Apply for a Minnesota Medical Marijuana Card

 2CONSULT WITH A MMJ DOCTOR

-Consult with a doctor for 10-15 minutes to evaluate your ailments, and ask any questions you may have about medical marijuana treatment.
+Consult with a doctor for 10-15 minutes in person or online to evaluate your ailments, and ask any questions you may have about medical marijuana treatment.
 Be sure to ask for a visit summary from your physician that details your current medications and medical conditions.
 This will be important for when you visit the Cannabis Patient Center.

 After the appointment is complete, and if you are approved, the doctor will fill out and provide you with the Patient Email and Acknowledgment form that you need for the application process.
 You will then receive an email from the Office of Medical Cannabis with a link that will allow you to register online for the medical marijuana program.
 The link from the state and the certification from your health care provider is only valid for 90 days after it has been issued.